 Additional Items can be found here.

 MULTIPLE WAYS TO RECEIVE ALERTS: Download the StormTeam3 Weather App and get notifications as soon as the alert has been issued.
-Also, have a weather radio.
+Also, a weather radio is vaulable to have before/during/after severe weather.
 One of the main reasons to have a weather radio is to keep you informed in the event the power goes out for long period of time.

 WHEN TO ACTIVATE YOUR PLAN